hamishmorgan/WAG/README.md

 ## Alias types

 The software produces aliases from wiki data, using a number of different heuristics.
-Each type can be enabled and disabled independently.
+Each type can be enabled and disabled independently (see [usage](#usage) section below.)
 Some type have a number of sub-types; the specifics of which are context dependent.

 #### TITLE